dream-lab/iot-school/common/analytics/mqtt/README.md

 ------------------------------------------------------------

 PreReq for Running
-  -Make sure'temperature.csv' exists in the current directry when publishing temperature values -Optionally : 'broker.properties' file in the current directory can be edited if you want to connect to a different broker
+		Make sure'temperature.csv' exists in the current directry when publishing temperature values Optionally : 'broker.properties' file in the current directory can be edited if you want to connect to a different broker

-1)Navigate to mqtt/demo_jars
+1)Navigate to MQTT/demo_jars

 2)Commands for running jars

 Publishing Temperature Values

 		->java -cp PublishTemperature-0.0.1-SNAPSHOT-jar-with-dependencies.jar org.controller.PublishTemperature

 (Optional : Relative path of the 'temperature.csv' file)

 Calculating Average Temperature Values